February 12 - February 15

 Examinations or other procedures for evaluating students' academic achievement can be modified to better evaluate the achievement of students with disabilities.
 The results of the evaluation should represent the student's achievement in the program or activity, rather than reflecting the student's disability.
 It is the student's responsibility to request test accommodations at enrollment time or at the beginning of the program/course.Testing accommodations, if requested in a timely manner, may include: large printed material preferential seating (front, etc.); oral tests; alternate format; taped tests; transcribers; extended test time; readers; environment free of distractions.

 Qualified persons may request educational support services through the University.
-Some services such as academic coaching and tutoring are available to all students through the Center for Excellence in Learning and Teaching (CELT).
+Some services such as academic coaching, peer academic advising and tutoring are available to all students through the office of Academic Success.
 Other services to qualified students with disabilities may include: handicapped parking, registration assistance, referral to appropriate on- or off-campus resources, services or agencies; notetaker services; arrangements for specialized auxiliary aids, including Books on CD's, large print, Real Time Captioning, interpreters etc.IT IS THE RESPONSIBILITY OF THE INDIVIDUAL STUDENT TO REQUEST ACCOMMODATION OR AUXILIARY AIDS AT LEAST SIX (6) WEEKS BEFORE CLASSES, PROGRAMS, OR ACTIVITIES BEGIN.The use of tape recorders, braillers, dog guides or other adaptive devices in the classrooms or campus buildings is permitted.
 Rules that have the effect of limiting the participation of qualified students in educational programs or activities will not be adopted unless the program or activity is directly related to licensing requirements.